National History Museum

 The tiny and lovely Stavropoleos Church, which dates from 1724, perches a bit oddly a block over from some of Bucharest's craziest Old...

 This popular pub gets the authentic Irish bar look down with dark woods and green ceiling.
 Grab a table on busy Str Smârdan and settle...

 Despite a decidedly tourist-leaning atmosphere, with peasant-girl hostesses and sporadic traditional song-and-dance numbers, Bucharest’s...

 National History Museum information

-This is an excellent collection of maps, documents and artefacts on Romanian national history.
-It's particularly strong on the country's Roman ties, including a replica of the 2nd-century Trajan’s Column.
-Our favourite piece, though, is not inside the museum at all, but rather on the steps outside: a controversial Statue of Emperor Trajan standing naked holding a Dacian wolf.
+Houses an excellent collection of maps, statues and ancient jewels and is particularly strong on the country's ties to ancient Rome, including a replica of the 2nd-century Trajan’s Column.
+Our favourite piece, though, is not inside the museum at all, but rather on the steps outside: a controversial (and funny) Statue of Emperor Trajan standing naked holding a Dacian wolf.